 - Go to the Startup tab and sort the processes by their Startup impact rating.

-- Then choose to disable the processes in High category.
+- Then choose to disable the processes in the High category.

 - Right-click the process and choose Disable.